RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser. No. 66510/README.md

 ## Visual inspection

 The mainboard appears to be in good condition.
 I cannot see any signs of rework from previous repairs.
-There is a layer of dust and grease on the PCB.
+There is a significant layer of dust and grease on the PCB.
 This is to be expected, but I will clean the PCB properly to prevent dust from accumulating moisture - which will evenutally lead to corrosion.
 A few of the ceramic capacitors have some surrounding residue.
 I see this from time to time on Commodore 64 machines, and I do not classify these as "leakage".
 This residue is easily cleaned from the PCB - and does not harm either the capacitor or the traces surronding the ceramic capacitors as far as I know (in stark contrast to electrolytic capacitors).

 Something to notice: there is a significant dent in the RF-modulator.
 At first glance, it is easy to think that this due to some external force, but I don´t think that is the case.
 My assumption is that this one has been under tension and has given way - almost imploded.
 The top lid of the RF-modulator is soldered to the inner parts.
 This create tension to the top lid.
 This does not affect the function, or performance, of the Commodore 64 in a any way.